-To attain the Certificate II in Health Support Services and the Certificate II in Community Services all 14 units of competency must be completed (this includes both core and elective units).

-To attain the Certificate III in Health Services Assistance a further 8 units of competency must be completed.
+To attain the Certificate II in Health Support Services 12 units of competency must be completed (this includes both 4 core and 8 elective units).
+This course is a perquisite to the Certificate III in Health Support Services.
+To attain the Certificate III in Health Services Assistance a further 9 units of competency must be completed.

 Students are highly encouraged to complete a minimum of 20 hours of Structured Work Placement within a health or community service facility to strengthen their skills knowledge and employability.
 Connect 'n' Grow® considers this to be a very important inclusion or the Certificate III qualification.
+Students completing the Certificate II in Health Support Services in Year 11, and wanting to facilitate a pathway into nursing, will also be eligible to enrol in the Certificate 3 Health Support Services - Assistant in Nursing (AIN) program at Kawana State College.
+This course is also offered in partnership with Connect 'n' Grow®.
+Please see the VET Co-ordinator for further information.

 The RTO guarantees that the student will be provided with every opportunity to complete the course requirements as outlined in the enrolment process and subject information handbook provided.
 Students successfully achieving all qualification requirements will be awarded these qualifications and record of results.
 Students who achieve at least one unit (but not the full qualification will receive a Statement of Attainment.
-This information is correct at time of publication but subject to change (May 2020).
+This information is correct at time of publication but subject to change (May 2021).